Opel's Girsky wants changes made at carmaker, report

+* Says it is notified by Dow Chemical Co that company did not win bid for PRIMACOR's chemical assets

-FRANKFURT Opel (GM.N) interim Chief Executive Stephen Girsky said changes have to be made at the carmaker to revitalise it, the German daily Bild said on Saturday, citing his email to staff.
+FRANKFURT, July 14 Opel interim Chief Executive Stephen Girsky said changes have to be made at the carmaker to revitalise it, the German daily Bild said on Saturday, citing his email to staff.

 "Our successful revitalisation demands from all of us the readiness to do things differently in the business and at the same time to act quickly," Girsky said.